auth0/docs/articles/rules/index.md

 # Rules

 Rules are JavaScript functions that execute when a user authenticates to your application.
 They run once the authentication process is complete, and you can use them to customize and extend Auth0's capabilities.

-Note that rules are also run during the [token refresh](https://auth0.com/docs/tokens/refresh-token/current) flow.
+Please note that rules also run during the [token refresh](https://auth0.com/docs/tokens/refresh-token/current) flow.

 ![Rule Flow](/media/articles/rules/flow.png)